apache/arrow/docs/source/python/getstarted.rst

 --------------------------

 Arrays in Arrow are collections of data of uniform type.
-That allows arrow to use the best performing implementation to store the data and perform computation of it.
+That allows Arrow to use the best performing implementation to store the data and perform computations on it.
 So each array is meant to have data and a type

 .. ipython:: python